“I would never ask patients to put something in their body that I wouldn’t take myself.”

 The first priority with any supplement is knowing that it is safe for patients.

-The Truth in Labeling Act, passed into law in 1967, remains the driving federal force that requires commodities intended for human consumption be labeled with the product’s net contents, the identity of the commodity, and the name and address of the business distributing the product.
+The Fair Packaging and Labeling Act, passed into law in 1967, remains the driving federal force that requires commodities intended for human consumption be labeled with the product’s net contents, the identity of the commodity, and the name and address of the business distributing the product.

 Meeting that label claim is important, and to do so supplements should always contain active ingredients and standardized extract amounts.